- November 15, 2015

 Notice that when the price on the left makes an extreme move to the upside, the fast line of the 3/10 oscillator also makes a strong move to the upside.

-On the right, price starts off on a gradual decline and then shoots to the point where price turns.
+On the right, the price starts on a gradual decline and then shoots to the point where the price turns.
 The fast line pulls away from the slow signal line showing there is momentum into that low.

-POINT: When I see a momentum move especially into a turn, I am on alert for a potential pullback and continuation move.
-If it is after an extended trend move, I am less enthusiastic of a continuation move at the next pullback.
+POINT: When I see a momentum move, especially into a turn, I am on alert for a potential pullback and continuation move.
+If it is after an extended trend move, I am less enthusiastic about a continuation move at the next pullback.

 What Do The 3/10 Indicator Lines Mean?

-The color-coded line is the difference between the 3 and 10 simple moving average.
+The color-coded line is the difference between the 3 and 10 simple moving averages.
 It’s good at helping form an objective outlook on the momentum

 Like any indicator, the 3/10 oscillator is only as good as the person using it.
 Understanding it is not a trading signal generator is the first step in the proper usage.